-- (a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit. - (b) Confirming dissertation/project marks. - (c) Confirming any opportunities for resubmission of the dissertation. - (d) Considering extenuating circumstances as necessary and their implications for results. - (e) Determining the appropriate award for each student. - (f) Determining that the credit being presented for the award is current - (g) Requiring any student whose performance is below that required to achieve an award to withdraw
+- (a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit. - (b) Determining whether each student may proceed from the Foundation Programme to the Branch Programme. - (c) Determining whether each student may proceed to Year 2. - (d) Confirming dissertation/project marks. - (e) Confirming the assessment for the clinical elements - (f) Considering extenuating circumstances as necessary and their implications for results. - (g) Determining the appropriate award for each student. - (h) Requiring any student who either fails the second attempt for a module/placement or fails a third placement to withdraw.